 It’s true there’s lots of fun in store!

-Decorations that match your theme makes a party even more fun and exciting, so for this party, transform your party space into a Disney funhouse!
+Decorations that match your theme makes a party even more fun and exciting.
+So, for this party, transform your party space into a Disney fun house using these tips:

 - As each guest enters the party area, give them mouse ears to wear!
-You may even want to hand out white gloves to the boys and big pink hair bows to the girls.
+Consider handing out white gloves to the boys and big pink hair bows to the girls.

 - Cut large Mickey Mouse heads out of black construction paper and tape them to the walls.
-To add to this, write one guest’s name on each cutout in big block letters.
-This will make all your guests feel special!
+Consider writing one guest’s name on each cutout in big block letters.

-- Mickey’s Clubhouse is all about bright colors, so lay out bright colored blankets and pillows for your guests to sit on.
+- Mickey’s Clubhouse is all about bright colors, so lay out bright colored blankets and pillows throughout the party area.

-- Set out Mickey Mouse, Minnie Mouse, Donald Duck, Goofy, and other stuffed animals that your child already owns.
-Group them together for a great centerpiece or stack them on one corner of a blanket that you set out for free play.
+- Group together Mickey Mouse, Minnie Mouse, Donald Duck, and Goofy stuffed animals that your child already owns for a great centerpiece.

 - Set out large cardboard boxes with door flaps and windows cut out.
 Let the children decorate the boxes to look like their own clubhouses!